Obtaining a JPA Database Connection

 Obtaining an EntityManager

-Once we have an EntityManagerFactoryjakarta.persistence.EntityManagerFactoryInterface used to interact with the persistence unit, and to create new instances of EntityManager. we can easily obtain an EntityManagerjakarta.persistence.EntityManagerInterface used to interact with the persistence context. instance:
+After you have an EntityManagerFactoryjakarta.persistence.EntityManagerFactoryInterface used to interact with the persistence unit, and to create new instances of EntityManager ., you can obtain an EntityManagerjakarta.persistence.EntityManagerInterface used to interact with the persistence context. instance:

-When the connection to the database is no longer needed the EntityManager can be closed:
+When the connection to the database is no longer needed, close the EntityManager:

 em.closejakarta.persistence.EntityManager.close()Close an application-managed entity manager.();

-Closing an EntityManager does not close the database itself (that is the job of the factory as previously explained).
-Once the EntityManager object is closed it cannot be reused.
-However, the owning EntityManagerFactory instance may preserve the EntityManager's resources (such as a database file pointer or a socket to a remote server) in a connection pool and use them to speed up future EntityManager construction.
+Closing an EntityManager does not close the database itself; that is the job of the factory, as explained previously.
+After an EntityManager object is closed, it cannot be reused.
+However, the parent EntityManagerFactory instance might preserve the EntityManager resources (such as a database file pointer or a socket to a remote server) in a connection pool to speed up the creation of future EntityManager instances.

 Using an EntityTransaction

-Operations that modify database content, such as store, update, and delete should only be performed within an active transaction.
+Operations that modify database content, such as storing, updating, and deleting entities, must be performed within an active transaction.

-Given an EntityManagerjakarta.persistence.EntityManagerInterface used to interact with the persistence context., em, it is very easy to begin a transaction:
+Given an EntityManagerjakarta.persistence.EntityManagerInterface used to interact with the persistence context. instance named em, you can begin a transaction:

-When a transaction is active you can invoke EntityManager methods that modify the database content, such as persistjakarta.persistence.EntityManager.persist(Object)Make a new entity instance managed and persistent, resulting in its insertion in the database when the persistence context is synchronized with the database, or make a removed entity managed, undoing the effect of a previous call to EntityManager.remove. and removejakarta.persistence.EntityManager.remove(Object)Mark a managed entity instance as removed, resulting in its deletion from the database when the persistence context is synchronized with the database..
-Database updates are collected and managed in memory and applied to the database when the transaction is committed:
+When a transaction is active, you can invoke EntityManager methods that modify the database content, such as persistjakarta.persistence.EntityManager.persist(Object)Make a new entity instance managed and persistent, resulting in its insertion in the database when the persistence context is synchronized with the database, or make a removed entity managed, undoing the effect of a previous call to EntityManager.remove . and removejakarta.persistence.EntityManager.remove(Object)Mark a managed entity instance as removed, resulting in its deletion from the database when the persistence context is synchronized with the database..
+Database updates are collected and managed in memory and are then applied to the database when the transaction is committed: